• Skip to primary navigation

 Christian Botwe Nyarko

-Christian is a first-year Ph.D. student in Higher Education Administration (Educational Policy Planning and Leadership) at the College of William and Mary, in Williamsburg, Virginia.
+Christian is a second-year Ph.D. student in Higher Education Administration (Educational Policy Planning and Leadership) at the College of William and Mary, in Williamsburg, Virginia.
 His research interest lies in the use of Information and Communications Technology (ICT) tools in university administration and digital internationalization in higher education.
 Specifically, he is interested in how digital tools and technologies are reshaping the global landscape of higher education.
-He holds a Bachelor of Education in Business Management and Economics and a Master of Business Administration (Human Resource Management) from the University of Cape Coast, Ghana.
+He holds a Bachelor of Education in Business Management and Economics and a Master of Business Administration (Human Resource Management) from the University of Cape Coast, Ghana. https://www.linkedin.com/in/christian-botwe-nyarko-013a0775/

 Yi-Yun (Minnie) Tsai

-Minnie is a PhD Student in the Counselor Education and Supervision Program at William and Mary.
+Minnie is a PhD student in the Counselor Education and Supervision Program at William and Mary.
 Minnie has previously served as a school counselor, college counselor, elementary school teacher, high school teacher, and residence hall director.
 Her research interests include youth mental health, international student support, play therapy, school counselor advocacy, and creative interventions.
 Minnie received her first master’s degree in education from University of Pennsylvania, and her second master’s degree in counseling from Villanova University.
+LinkedIn: https://www.linkedin.com/in/yi-yun-minnie-tsai-5ba47a275/

 Melissa Whatley

 Melissa is an Assistant Professor of Higher Education in William and Mary’s School of Education.
 Dr. Whatley’s research applies mixed methods and advanced quantitative approaches to explore policies and practices that diversify both who accesses international education and the outcomes of these opportunities, especially within the context of U.S. community colleges.
 Whatley is author of An Introduction to Quantitative Analysis for International Educators (Springer, 2022) and co-editor of Digital Internationalization in Higher Education: Moving Beyond Virtual Exchange (Routledge, 2023).
+LinkedIn: https://www.linkedin.com/in/melissa-whatley-482053266/ Faculty webpage with contact information: https://education.wm.edu/ourfacultystaff/faculty/whatley-m.php

 Copyright © 2025 · Monochrome Pro on Genesis Framework · WordPress · Log in